Canada's Trudeau to remain in power but with minority government

 Canada’s economy, however, has been on a general upswing in 2019.
 The Canadian dollar has been the best-performing G10 currency this year, rising more than 4% against its U.S. counterpart, as the economy added jobs at a robust pace and inflation stayed closed to the Bank of Canada’s 2% target.

-The six-week official campaign period was a rough and meandering ride with dirty tactics on both sides.
+The six-week official campaign period was a rough and meandering ride with dirty tactics on both sides in the G7 country.

 The liberal image of Trudeau, whose father opened the country to mass immigration, took a severe blow when pictures emerged early in the campaign of him wearing blackface in the early 1990s and in 2001.